 Biomass resources can be transformed into clean energy and/or fuels by thermal and biochemical technologies.
-Besides recovery of substantial energy, bioenergy technologies can lead to a substantial reduction in the overall waste quantities requiring final disposal.
-However, bioenergy projects worldwide are often hampered by a variety of techno-commercial and socio-economic issues.
+Besides recovery of substantial energy, biomass energy technologies can lead to a substantial reduction in the overall waste quantities requiring final disposal.
+However, biomass energy projects worldwide are often hampered by a variety of techno-commercial and socio-economic issues.

 This article makes an attempt at collating some of the most prominent issues associated with biomass conversion technologies, and provides plausible solutions in order to seek further promotion of these technologies.
 The solutions provided below are based on author’s understanding and experience in this field.

 The project costs of biomass ventures are to a great extent comparable to these technologies which actually justify the cause.
 Also, people tend to ignore the fact, that most of these plants, if run at maximum capacity could generate a Plant Load Factor (PLF) of 80% and above.